glycerine/gosimnet/README.md

-Servers and clients can be "multi-homed" trivially, as their endpoint address is any string you choose; so long as they are globally unique.
+Servers and clients can be "multi-homed" trivially, as their endpoint address is any string you choose; so long as they are unique within a given simnet.

+For convenience, the rpc25519.NewCallID(shortName) call can be used to generate a long (but not cryptographically) random 21 byte ID that will be unique with very high probability.
 ---
 Author: Jason E. Aten, Ph.D.